-Track number of projects that are reviewed for multi-objective opportunities.

-SMC continues to evaluate all SMC-sponsored projects for multi-objective opportunities, such as flood control and water quality.
+- Track number of projects that are reviewed for multi-objective opportunities. - Year 22 QLP activities: - SMC continued to evaluate all SMC-sponsored projects for multi-objective opportunities, such as flood control and water quality.

-F.6 Other Municipal Operations Controls Winter Roadway De-Icing
+F.6 Other Municipal Operations Controls - Winter Roadway De-Icing

-• Advise MS4 communities of watershed groups addressing issues associated with the use of chlorides (i.e. road salt).
+Advise MS4 communities of watershed groups addressing issues associated with the use of chlorides (i.e. road salt).

-- SMC co-sponsored five (5) de-icing workshops with over 1,000 participants and one (1) inperson calibration demo with 25 participants in the Northeastern Illinois region. - De-icing certification process to promote trained vendors is offered. - Preferred Providers that successfully completed a Lake County De-icing Training Workshop and passed the Course Exam can be referenced on a Preferred Provider List (URL hyperlink). - Certification is through a third-party vendor, Fortin Consulting, Inc. - SMC continues to make available chloride reduction documents. - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).
+- SMC co-sponsored nine (9) winter best management practices (de-icing) workshops with over 1,000 participants and one (1) in-person calibration event with sixteen (16) participants in the Northeastern Illinois region. - SMC continued to make available chloride reduction documents. - Too Much Salt in Our Winter Maintenance Recipe Tips for Managing Snow and Ice at Home, (URL hyperlink). - Lake County Winter Parking Lot and Sidewalk Maintenance Manual, (URL hyperlink). - Winter Maintenance Practices and the Environment (URL hyperlink) - Less Salt Equals Less Money, Clean Water, Safe Conditions Tips for Effective Road Salting, (URL hyperlink).

 Part E3.
-QLP Information and Data Collection Results, Year 21
+QLP Information and Data Collection Results, Year 22

-The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 21.
-However, SMC has reviewed information presented by the Illinois EPA (IEPA) in the 2020/2022 Illinois Integrated Water Quality Report and 303(d) List and has developed the brief "State of Lake County's Waters" report provided below.
+The QLP did not collect any monitoring data on behalf of Lake County's MS4s during Year 22.
+However, SMC has reviewed information presented by the Illinois EPA (IL EPA) in the Illinois Integrated Water Quality Report and 303(d) List, 2024 Draft and has developed the brief "State of Lake County's Waters" report provided below.

-State of Lake County's Waters March 2024
+State of Lake County's Waters March 2025

-This brief report is based on information contained in the Illinois EPA's 2020/2022 Illinois Integrated Water Quality Report (IIWQR) and Section 303(d) List (dated June 1, 2022).
-Its purpose is to provide basic information to Lake County's MS4 communities on the condition of surface waters within Lake County.
-More detailed information about the condition of surface waters in Lake County can be found in the Illinois EPA's 2020/2022 Illinois Integrated Water Quality Report and Section 303(d) List.
+This brief report is based on information contained in the Illinois EPA's 2024 Draft Illinois Integrated Water Quality Report (IIWQR) and Section 303(d) List (dated June 2024) that was partially approved by the U.S. EPA.
+IL EPA submitted its 2024 Section 303(d) list to the U.S. EPA on October 2, 2024.
+U.S. EPA evaluated IL EPA's submission and determined that it was not fully consistent with the requirements of Section 303(d) of the CWA and the U.S. EPA's implementing regulations.
+On December 11, 2024, U.S. EPA partially approved and partially disapproved IL EPA's 2024 303(d) list submission.
+The purpose of the IIWQR is to provide basic information to Lake County's MS4 communities on the condition of surface waters within Lake County.
+More detailed information about the condition of surface waters in Lake County can be found in the Illinois EPA's 2024 303(d) List of Impaired Waters.

-The Illinois EPA's 2020/2022 IIWQR and Section 303(d) List assesses the condition of surface water within streams, inland lakes, and Lake Michigan waters.
-The IEPA assessment of surface water conditions is based on a degree of support (attainment) of a designated use within a stream segment, inland lake or within Lake Michigan.
+The IL EPA's Draft 2024 IIWQR and Section 303(d) List assesses the condition of surface water within streams, inland lakes, and Lake Michigan waters.
+The IL EPA assessment of surface water conditions is based on a degree of support (attainment) of a designated use within a stream segment, inland lake or within Lake Michigan.
 Determination of designation is accomplished through an analysis of various types of information: including biological, physicochemical, physical habitat, and toxicity data.
 Illinois waters are designated for various uses including aquatic life, wildlife, agricultural use, primary contact (e.g., swimming, water skiing), secondary contact (e.g., boating, fishing), industrial use, public and food-processing water supply, and aesthetic quality.
-When sufficient data is available, the IEPA assesses each applicable designation as Fully Supporting (Good resource quality), Not Supporting (Fair or Poor resource quality), Not Assessed or Insufficient Information.
+When sufficient data is available, the IL EPA assesses each applicable designation as Fully Supporting (Good resource quality), Not Supporting (Fair or Poor resource quality), Not Assessed or Insufficient Information.
 Uses determined to be Not Supporting are called "impaired," and waters that have at least one-use assessment as Not Supporting are also called impaired as designated within the 303(d) list.